Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-After F4 selection the values are meaningless (teh description should hlep the end user to understand what he selected
+After F4 selection the values are meaningless (the description should hlep the end user to understand what he selected
 </br> so making a description attached to the ID looks understandable to the end user
 </br>
 </br>